Does Passing Out Drunk Count as Deep Sleep?

+Ah, friends.
+They’re like family, but cooler.
+Fully customizable.
+Fall and one of them will be right there to pick you back up.
+But as great as friends can be, they also do a lot of really stupid stuff.
+Stuff that blows your mind.
+Like, sometimes it seems crazy that you even hang out with people who make such crappy decisions.
+Stuff that, were it to get out, would be mortifying for anyone with even a shred of self-respect.
+Lucky for your friends, they’ve got you to ask their deepest, darkest questions for them.
+And lucky for you, we started this new column to answer those most embarrassing of queries.

-The scenario: Your “friend” ends up at the bar most nights, where one drink has a way of morphing into seven followed by 2 AM instant noodles and a faceplant that could be described either as “losing consciousness” or “sleep,” depending on how honest you’re being with yourself—erm, he‘s being with himself.
+The scenario: Your “friend” ends up at the bar most nights, where one drink has a way of morphing into seven followed by 2 AM EasyMac and a face plant that could be described either as “losing consciousness” or “sleep,” depending on how honest you’re being with yourself—erm, he‘s being with himself.

 The hope: He’s still getting his beauty rest.